ninypops/personal/content/posts/2020-09-15---How-Do-You-Wanna-Do-This.md

 These issues were specific to the the starter-theme that I had picked out from [Gatsby's Starter Library](https://www.gatsbyjs.com/starters/) and luckily, there was some chatter about this in the repo.
 They weren't difficult to resolve and it didn't take long for me to finally have a website up and running!
 The rest was seamless.
 Netlify deployments work a treat and I'm really satisfied with the route I went down.

 #### **Conclusions:**

-My website speed is currently around 490 ms, out of the box.

 So, now that I've got a fully functioning website.
 What happens next?
 Well, my hope is to continue to write posts about my experiences as a front-end developer, ad-hoc life-pieces and anything else I think is worthy of noting.
 It is my playground, after all.